DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/headerFilter/dataSource.md

 A [DataSource](/Documentation/ApiReference/Data_Layer/DataSource/) instance.

 ---
-The **{WidgetName}** generates a header filter data source automatically based on column values.
+The **{WidgetName}** generates a header filter's data source automatically based on column values.
 Use the **dataSource** option to change the generated data source or specify a custom data source.

 ### Specify a Custom Data Source

-To define a data source from scratch, set the **dataSource** option to an array of objects.
+To define a data source, set the **dataSource** option to an array of objects.
 Each object configures one header filter item and should have the following fields:

  - `text`
 A text string that represents the item in the header filter.